eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 The benefits of unit tests are:

 * They tell you that your code is behaving correctly
-* They provide living documentation for code
+* They provide documentation for code

 In large projects there can be thousands of unit tests.
 With thousands of unit tests you can refactor the codebase, run your test command and be confident that nothing is broken.

 Now you know what unit tests are, and why you should write them.
-Now it's time to learn how.
+The next step is to learn how.

 ## How to unit test vue components